National Cycle Route 13: Bury St Edmunds to Fakenham

-It then heads on mainly minor roads to Great Barton, Great Livermere, Honington, Suffolk, Coney Weston and Knettishall.
-Where it meets Regional Route 30 from Diss, Mellis and Eye, Suffolk.
+It then heads on mainly minor roads to Great Barton, Great Livermere, Honington, Coney Weston and Knettishall.
+Where it meets Regional Route 30 from Diss, Mellis and Eye.
 Then both cycle routes head towards Thetford.
 After Croxton, Norfolk, Regional Route 30 leads west to Brandon, Suffolk.

-Route 13 carries on mainly minor roads towards East Wretham and Stonebridge, Norfolk, where it briefly meets and follows (for 3.5miles) the (long distance footpath) Peddars Way.
-It then heads towards Thompson, Norfolk, Watton, Norfolk, Bradenham, Norfolk, East Dereham, Gressenhall and Brisley.
+Route 13 carries on mainly minor roads towards East Wretham and Stonebridge, where it briefly meets and follows (for 3.5miles) the (long distance footpath) Peddars Way.
+It then heads towards Thompson, Watton, Bradenham, East Dereham, Gressenhall and Brisley.
 After the small village of Gately, it meets National Cycle Route 1 heading to Fakenham.

 A feature of this 30-mile signed route is that it passes through the distinctive Breckland landscape of Mid-Norfolk.